siegstedt/siegstedt/README.md

 # Hello 🤗

-Wunderful meeting here on my page.
-I'm Siggi. 😊
+I'm Siggi.
+Wonderful meeting you here on my page. 😊

 - 🌏 I was born somewhere in Siberia.
 And grew up in Bavaria.
 - 📚 Studied Economics & Business Administrations.